corruptmane/aiogram_template/README.md

 - Move to the directory `cd aiogram_template`
 - If you want to use webhooks, you can create self-signed SSL certificate by executing `./gen_ssl` shell script.
 Before executing, run `chmod +x gen_ssl` to allow executing on this script

+#### Regular Deployment
+- Create a virtual environment: `python -m venv venv`
+- Activate virtual environment:
+    - If you use sh or zsh: `source ./venv/bin/activate` or `. ./venv/bin/activate`
+    - If you use fish: `source ./venv/bin/activate.fish` or `. ./venv/bin/activate.fish`
+    - If you use csh: `source ./venv/bin/activate.csh` or `. ./venv/bin/activate.csh`
+- Install requirements: `pip install -r requirements.txt`
+- Run your bot: `python -O bot.py`

 #### Docker Deployment

 - **Note:** You need to have Docker and Docker Compose installed: